Palashio/libra/info/Reference Manual.md

 client.get_summary(self, text)
 ```

-Wrapper function used for repeated caching of predictions for text summarization when text summarization query is called
+Wrapper function used for repeated caching of standard backend processing/prediction tasks needed for text summarization when text summarization query is called

 *Parameters --*